 Credit The Mirage

-It’s totally free to stroll on over and watch the excitement before heading off on your next Vegas adventure.
+It’s totally free to stroll on over and watch the excitement before heading off on your next adventure.

-Bellagio fountains
+Bellagio Fountains

 Pretend like you’re the cast of “Ocean’s Eleven” minus all the stolen money 😊